 Finally there was Mother Theresa.
 Gudan had his doubts about her as well.
 It had been a toss-up between her and Princess Di, both of whom had arrived at about the same time and between them sparked an uprising of emotion that even Iscariot’s cunning and Samson’s ruthlessness had barely been able to supress.
 It was made clear to him that one or other would need to be accepted into the inner circle to quell the wailing and unrest.
 Francis of Assisi had sportingly said he would step down as he wished to spend more time with his aviary.
 Gudan was left with the choice and decided on Theresa.
 This was mainly because he suspected that Di knew the journalist Genesis and felt he could do without every deliberation being leaked: also because Theresa seemed actually to have believed in him during her life, which seemed worth rewarding.

 All these reflections passed through Gudan’s relatively omniscient soul in a period of time so short that it could not be measured.
 He had, in any case, had had a relatively infinite number of opportunities to observe most of them before.
 The rest were relative newcomers, appointed as a result of the diversification crisis.

 “So,’ Gudan said, “what exactly has happened?”

 “An asteroid about 400 kilometres wide crashed into the Pacific about 30 minutes ago,” Joseph said as if reading from a script, which he was.

 “Didn’t they see it coming?
 Haven’t they got telescopes?”

 “It seems not.
 There was no particular distress.”
-‘Distress’ was something that could be felt by the senior figures in Paradise, Gudan in particular, whenever the population was particularly exercised about something such as a global pandemic, a major war or the immediate aftermath of a World Cup final.
+‘Distress’ was something that could be felt in Paradise whenever the population was particularly exercised about something such as a global pandemic, a major war or the immediate aftermath of a World Cup final.

 “So how many are…up here?”
 Gudan went on.